Vyral/jo-ferraro/_posts/2019-08-27-buyers-heres-what-your-agent-should-be-doing-for-you.md

 Moreover, **they should advocate for you during the inspection stage, point you to the right lender, and help you select the loan most tailored to your situation.** &nbsp; &nbsp;

-If you have any questions or if you'd like more information on picking the best representation for your buying or selling needs, don’t hesitate to give us a call at 608-445-2287 or visit our website at SoldInMadison.com.
+If you have any questions or if you'd like more information on picking the best representation for your buying or selling needs, don’t hesitate to give us a call at 608-445-2287 or visit our website at [SoldInMadison.com](SoldInMadison.com){: target="_blank"}.
 We hope to hear from you soon\!